 An Overview of Club Fitting

 The following items are all considered during a fitting session.
 Each one has an impact, some greater than others.
-While the following list is not comprehensive I believe it covers most of the important factors.
 Possibly the most important part of any fitting process is the interview.
 The players own thoughts will help determine the specifications of the club.

 Major factor on distance, accuracy and feel.
 Posture and swing plane.
 Centreness of impact.
 Use height and wrist to floor dimensions to determine initial club length.
 Use clubs of varying length, combined with face impact tape or powder to determine optimum length.
 This is necessary due to variances in skill level and swing styles.